luxonis/models/README.md

 #### Paths

-You can specify `pretrained` path under `model` in one of these formats:
+You can specify `weights` path under `model` in one of these formats:

 - `local path` (e.g. `path/to/ckpt` or `file://path/to/ckpt`)
 - `s3 path` (e.g. `s3://<bucket>/path/to/ckpt`)